 My doctoral research has a more bottom focus, that is, the grass-root rural communities.
 Particularly how the emerging technologic infrastructures and economic forms reshape and influence the development of rural society in the context of contemporary China.

 For example, how the process of urban sprawl and development can be sustained given the resources and environment elements it relies on.
 These resources are multi-dimensional, such as infrastrcutre, land and water resources.
-Some research findings under this strand can be referred, such as the indicators for evaluating and monitoring urban carrying capacity (Liu, Ren & Shen et al., 2020), the carrying capacity assessment of urban infrastructure system (Wang, Ren & Shen et al., 2020).
+Some research findings under this strand can be referred, such as the indicators for evaluating and monitoring urban carrying capacity (Ren et al. 2021; Liu, Ren & Shen et al., 2020), the carrying capacity assessment of urban infrastructure system (Wang, Ren & Shen et al., 2020).

-Other aspects related to sustainability performance of urbanization development, such as the efficiency assessment (Ren et al., 2018); how to utilize and refer to previous experiences and lessons to better facilitate and promote future sustainable urbanization paradigm (Wang, Shen & Ren et al., 2019).
+Other aspects related to sustainability performance of urbanisation development, such as the input-output based efficiency assessment (Ren et al., 2018); how to utilise and refer to previous experiences and lessons to better facilitate and promote future sustainable urbanisation paradigm (Wang, Shen & Ren et al., 2019).

 Besides, with first-degree being cultivated in real estate & construction managment, I am always open-minded and interested in the real estate and construction related topics, such as housing, urban regeneration, urban economics and sustainable construction as well as built environment.